 Three books and a dedicated website with additional online activities.
 As a registered language student you will have access to online forums on the module website where you can communicate with fellow students and tutors.

 You will need

-We also recommend that you purchase a good bilingual dictionary.
+We recommend that you purchase a good bilingual dictionary.
 We will provide you with details of the latest editions of those that we consider will be most suitable, prior to you starting this module.